 - 1789 – 45 Main Street

 By the middle of the 1800s brick had made an appearance in the village, it was used mainly for building alterations and facades.
 The brick terrace 11-17 Main Street was an exception for the area.
 The nineteenth century also saw professional architectural practices take over from local builders and in 1863 the Vicarage north of Caldecott was built.
 The grand Fernleigh House on Main Street was built not much later on the plot of several previous properties. *

 The village school on Main Street was designed and built in 1878, using stone purchased from a row of unused cottages that were demolished on Lyddington Road.

 Mills and Dovecotes

-For the Festival of Britain in 1951 the Women’s Institute cleared the Pinfold area and turned it into a wayside garden installing a teak bench and holding a celebration for residents.
-Fundraising is presently underway to further restore the wall.
+For the Festival of Britain in 1951 the Women’s Institute cleared the pinfold area and turned it into a wayside garden installing a teak bench and holding a celebration for residents.
+The pinfold was then repaired in 2022 by the Parish Council.

 The Plough Inn (now The Old Plough B&B) had been a hostel or malt house since 1578.
 It ceased trading in 1948, when the license crossed the road to its present position on The Green.

 There were previously at least two other inns or malt houses in the village including the old Black Horse Inn (near to the site of the present Village Hall), which ceased trading in 1927 and The White Hart, 3 Main Street, previously named The Kings Head as shown on a 1904 map.